-Two weeks were allocated for Louis’s counsel to prepare for his defense.
-Desèze wrote a brilliant draft, but when it was read to Louis, he thought it too rhetorical and said, “I do not want to play on their (the Convention’s) feelings.”
+Two weeks were allocated for the defense counsel to prepare for Louis XVI’s trial.
+Desèze wrote a brilliant draft.
+When it was read to Louis, who had been stripped of all his titles and honors was then being called Louis Capet, he thought it too rhetorical and said, “I do not want to play on their (the Convention’s) feelings.”
 Ultimately, on 26 December 1792, when Desèze delivered his defense, “it appeared to make a strong impression on the convention.”

 “Citizens you have heard the pleas I had to urge; I shall not repeat them.
 While I speak to you, perhaps for the last time, I declare my conscience upbraids me not, and that my counsel has told you nothing but the truth.
 I never thought my proceedings would have been thus publicly investigated; but my heart is harrowed up, when I find myself accused of a desire to shed my people’s blood, and that the events of the 10th of August are imputed to me.
 I must confess that the multiplied proofs I had given at all times of my love for the people, and my general conduct, warranted me to think that I should never have been thus accused.”

 If you are interested in learning more about the charges against Louis XVI, click on this link.

 - Jordan, David P., The King’s Trial, 1979, p.
 128.

 - Johnson, Thomas Burgeland, An Impartial History of Europe, From the death of Louis XVI, 1811, p.
 474.